Open-Technology-Foundation/typewriter/README.md

 ### Bash Completion

-The script includes bash completion support.
+The script includes bash completion support for both `typewriter` and `tw` commands.
 To enable it:

 ```bash
 # Source the completion file in your current session